olepoeschl/NQueensFAF/README.md

 4) Check out the section 'Command Line Usage' for an overview of all possible commands including examples.
 ### A GUI Version
-In case you are a Windows User and heavily prefer a graphical user interface you can downlad the following [Windows Installer with GUI](https://github.com/olepoeschl/NQueensFAF-GUI/releases/download/1.17/nqueensfaf.exe).<br>
+In case you are a Windows User and prefer a graphical user interface you can downlad the following [Windows Installer with GUI](https://github.com/olepoeschl/NQueensFAF-GUI/releases/download/1.17/nqueensfaf.exe).<br>

 # 3 News
-- The distributed computing for solving the 27 Queens problem has begun.
+- The distributed computing for solving the 27 Queens problem has begun.<br>
-Download the client and get started!
+Download the client and get started (see __1 Distributed Computing__)!
 - We are excited to announce that we have successfully verified the number of solutions for the **26-Queens problem**. <br> The computation was performed using 3 GPUs (2x3070, 1x3060ti) and it took slightly more than 3 weeks to finish. <br>
 27 - Here we come! <br>